Field Note #3

 Mechanical Indifference Is Not an Option

-At a minimum, that often includes tasks that many pilots in more structured environments rarely have to think about themselves: changing oil and filters, cleaning and re-gapping spark plugs, removing wheels and tailwheel assemblies to clean and grease bearings, repairing punctures, cleaning air filters, checking fuel lines, and dealing with the constant wear imposed by heat, dust, rough strips, insects, and long periods away from proper support.
+At a minimum, that often includes tasks many pilots in more structured environments rarely have to think about themselves: changing oil and filters, cleaning and re-gapping spark plugs, removing wheels and tailwheel assemblies to clean and grease bearings, repairing punctures, cleaning air filters, checking fuel lines, and dealing with the constant wear imposed by heat, dust, rough strips, insects, and long periods away from proper support.
 In fabric-covered aircraft, it may also mean being able to make temporary repairs to torn covering well enough to keep the aircraft usable until proper maintenance becomes possible.

-That is one reason the job bears so little resemblance to the cleaner mythology of recreational bush flying.
+That is one reason the job bears so little resemblance to the cleaner mythology of bush flying.
 It is not about filing a flight plan and heading somewhere interesting.
 In remote conservation work, the pilot has to prepare as though the margins are thin, because they often are.
 The aircraft may be the visible tool, but the usefulness of that tool depends heavily on what the pilot can anticipate, detect, prevent, and manage before a small problem becomes a grounding event.

 Flight Planning Without Illusions